Are you are a CPA? Are you trying to build up a CPA or a tax and accounting firm? Are you highly organized?

 I don’t think you should start a tax firm, I think you should be an outsourced accountant instead, let me explain in a minute.

 Before I built our accounting firm, I spent a year as a retirement planner and insurance sales person at Thrivent Financial and Mass Mutual.
 My time there showed me some possiblities, so I set out with one of my best friends who was a CPA, to start Nuancefinancial.com.
 I built that thing from the ground up with them.

 FORGET TAX RETURN BASED BUSINESSES!
 “What Are you going to be able to charge for a personal tax return?
 Between $100 and $800 dollars?”

-Part of why I like the idea of moving into the tax firm world is because I started learning that in the financial planning world, success was all about connecting with people and earning an ongoing fee for doing financial planning.
+Part of why I liked the idea of moving into the tax firm world is because I started learning that in the financial planning world, success was all about connecting with people and earning an ongoing fee for doing financial planning.